serdarcekinmez/compliance-sanctions-app/README.md

 Free local LLM assistance via Ollama.

-Special thanks to the OpenSanctions team for providing comprehensive sanctions datasets that enable this demo’s screening capabilities.
+Special thanks to the OpenSanctions team for providing comprehensive sanctions datasets that enable this demo's screening capabilities.